francisstephan/chinese-character-writer/README.md

 The dictionary part is a read-only sqlite3 database.

-The server is written in go as a direct example of my  gin-html-tutorial.
+The server is written in go as a direct example of my  gin-html-tutorial (https://github.com/francisstephan/gin-html-tutorial).

-The client includes html with some javascript.

-I am working on a rust + elm version.
+The browser pages are rendered on the sever side.

 Watch live at https://chinese-character-writer.fly.dev/size